Muckleshoot Tribal School – Elementary

 Sport strategy is aligned with later learning found in Middle School and High School programs, for example a 2-3-3 defense in Flag Football session, while other activities emphasize the cooperative fun of the learning experience.

 Our 21st Century Program provides extension opportunities for students in Math and Reading.
 Students will receive additional support in either one or both areas depending on their individual needs.
-If you would like your child to attend please feel free to contact their teacher, or visit our front office.
+Please contact Burlene Padilla for more information.
 A permission slip will be required for each student to attend and must be submitted before they can begin classes.

 **If you are making arrangements for your child to have a bus change, please disclose that your child attends the after school club.